 There are several ‘bunk houses’ located at the school site.
 You will need to bring your own linens, such as towels, washcloths, sheets and pillowcases.
 The bunk houses have small refrigerators (no freezers) and microwaves.
 We have some hot plates and there are grills outside for cooking out.
 The cabins are free to students who have fully paid their tuition.

 Students are welcome to bring their own RV's.
-Hook-ups are available for electricity and water- no sewage.
+Hook-ups are available for electricity, water and sewage.
+Each bunkhouse has it's own bathroom.
 There is a separate bathroom/shower available.

 There have been several students that bring guitars and such and sit out on the covered porches and have a good time.